How To Write an Outreach Email + Email Outreach Strategies & Tips

 9. Respect their Time

-It can be tempting to want to explain as much as possible so that you cover all your bases.
+It can be tempting to explain as much as possible so that you cover all your bases.
 However, your outreach email is not the place to get wordy.
 The more concise your email is, the better.

 You can also respect their time by offering them value on a silver platter: don’t expect them to do any work to figure out how you’ll be a good fit.